fluree/docs.flur.ee/src/content/0.9.1/docs/start/quickstart.md

 ### Creating Schema - Attributes

-Schema attributes are similar to relational database columns, however there are fewer restrictions.
+Schema attributes are similar to relational ledger columns, however there are fewer restrictions.
 Any attribute can be attached to any entity, unless a restriction is put in place using a `spec`.

 The transaction sample here adds the following attributes: